 I was researching something for a patient today and came across some startling numbers.
 It turns out that there are over 70 million prescriptions written every year for NSAID’s (non-steroidal anti-inflammatory drugs) and over 30 billion tablets sold over-the-counter each year.
 WOW!
 That’s about 22% of the entire population of the US taking at least one prescription of these drugs every year.

-This family of medication is so popular that many people forget just how dangerous they are.
+This family of medications is so popular that many people forget just how dangerous they are.
 NSAID’s are responsible for over 107,000 hospitalizations and 16,500 deaths every year due to gastric bleeding and that is a very conservative number because it was only accounting for those taking these drugs for osteoarthritis.

 Unfortunately, the public at large seems to think that these medications are as safe as candy and they are quite cavalier about taking them whenever they have the slightest ache.
 I even know friends who take them before they play a sport just so they won’t be sore after.
-Let me state unequivocally that post exercise soreness is not due to a drug deficiency!
+Let me state unequivocally that post-exercise soreness is not due to a drug deficiency!

 So if taking these meds isn’t a great option, are there other safer options available?
 Absolutely!